e-dog/ProceduralFairings/Misc/readme.txt

 Maximum (and minimum) part size is limited by tech.
 See GameData/ProceduralFairings/common.cfg for details.

 --- Version history ---
+3.10
+-Updated KAE DLL for KSP 0.25.
+-Payload auto-struts by marce155.

 3.09
 -Updated KAE DLL.